Tembo Safari Lodge

 After breakfast, begin the return journey to Kampala or Entebbe.
 Your guide manages timing around traffic, refreshment stops, and onward flight plans, bringing the 15-day hiking and wildlife safari to a smooth close.

-Safari lodge nights are grouped by standard, mid-range, and luxury comfort levels so travelers can compare the route clearly.
-The 9-day Rwenzori trek is different: it uses fixed mountain camps and huts, so that section is shown separately with visual previews.
+This expedition uses a deliberately short lodge shortlist before and after the mountain section.
+The 9-day Rwenzori trek is different: it uses fixed mountain camps and huts, shown separately with their own camp visuals.

 Day 1-3